 Types and Causes of Tinnitus

 The second form is objective tinnitus, which comprises less than 1% of cases, and has been linked to circulatory or somatic systems in the body.
 Both the person who experiences objective tinnitus, and a person sitting in close proximity, may hear the sounds.
-Objective tinnitus takes the form of pulsatile tinnitus, in which increased blood flow or muscle spasms affect hearing.
+Objective tinnitus takes the form of pulsatile tinnitus, in which increased blood flow or muscle spasms affect the ear.
 In some cases, pulsatile tinnitus is synchronous with the beating of the heart.
-Other cases of pulsatile tinnitus indicate a problem with the small muscles of the middle ear or the bones of the inner ear.
+Other cases indicate a problem with the small muscles of the middle ear or the bones of the inner ear.
 Conditions such as high blood pressure and others that affect blood flow may lead to objective tinnitus.
-In these cases, by treating related medical conditions, people may find relief from tinnitus.
+In these cases, by treating related medical conditions, people may find relief from their symptoms.

-While there is no cure for tinnitus, there are many effective treatments.
-Tinnitus appears in 80-90% of hearing loss cases, which has led to hearing aid manufacturers producing hearing aids that address tinnitus.
+While there is no cure for tinnitus, there are many effective tinnitus treatment options.
+Tinnitus appears in 80-90% of hearing loss cases, which has led to hearing aid manufacturers producing hearing aids that address its symptoms.

-Many hearing aid manufacturers offer sound masking therapy, in the form of synthetic or nature sounds, to mask the irritating sounds of tinnitus and re-train the brain to hear.
-Often times, the use of a hearing aid helps with tinnitus.
-Hearing aids amplify sounds in your environment, and by providing clear external sound signals, this could help with internal sounds of tinnitus.
+Many hearing aid manufacturers offer sound masking therapy, in the form of synthetic or natural sounds, to mask the irritating sounds of tinnitus and re-train the brain to hear.
+Oftentimes, the use of a hearing aid helps with tinnitus.
+Hearing aids amplify sounds in your environment and provide clear external sound signals, which could help with internal sounds of tinnitus.
 Visit us to learn more about tinnitus treatment in Lancaster, PA.